ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

 Second, **select one of the following**, according to the type of package you are releasing:

+* :doc:`First Time Release of a Catkin Package <First-Time-Release-of-a-Catkin-Package>`

+   If you have developed a ROS package and are ready to release it for the first time, follow this guide.

-* :doc:`Releasing a Catkin Package <Releasing-a-Catkin-Package>`
+* :doc:`Successive Releases for a Catkin Package <Successive-Releases-for-a-Catkin-Package>`

-   A package which contains a ``package.xml`` and follows the packaging guidelines of ament.
-   Most ROS packages are catkin packages.
+   If you are a package maintainer and have some new changes you want to release, follow this guide.

 * :doc:`Releasing a Third Party Package <Releasing-a-Third-Party-Package>`